Mchl-krpch/akinator/README.txt

 Akinator description [6th project]
 -----------------------------------------------

-a simple clone game of the famous game akinator on the Internet [https://ru.akinator.com/].
+A simple clone game of the famous game akinator on the Internet [https://ru.akinator.com/].
 Can guess your character from your Yes / No answers.
+The game has an uncomplicated lore and even its own character!
+You can take a look at your leisure.
+The program was written as part of the Dedinsky course.

    Autor: (Michael Krapchatov) 11.2021                                              I would be glad if you write issue